-Each year, the IES Council reviews the Institution's membership fees to ensure we continue to provide a first-rate level of service to our members, and have the resources to further expand our membership offering.
-The Institution is sensitive to its members’ needs, and the current economic uncertainty in the UK, so has made every attempt to keep subscriptions as low as possible.
-Therefore, this year's IES membership fees will be restricted to an inflationary rise.
+Each year, the IES Council reviews the Institution's membership fees to ensure we continue to provide a first-rate level of service, and have the resources to further expand our membership offering.
+The Institution is sensitive to its members’ needs, and slow wage growth in the UK, so has made every attempt to keep subscriptions as low as possible.
+In previous years, we have either frozen membership fees or kept them to an inflationary rise.
+However, on occasion, we are forced by rising costs to impose an above-inflationary rise in fees.
+The IES Council has agreed the rises to ensure that the Institution continues to provide a first-rate level of service to members, and to further develop our membership offering.
 We are also pleased to keep IAQM and Affiliate memberships the same level as the last three years.
-We will continue to offer free student membership to individuals studying on our accredited programmes, and discounts for members who are retired, out of work, on low-income and on parental leave.
+We will continue to offer free student membership to individuals studying on our accredited programmes, and discounts for members who are retired, out of work, on low-income or on parental leave.

 Our Chartership subscription costs reflect the fees that we pay to registration bodies.
 We aim to ensure that the income we receive from our Chartership subscriptions cover our membership, licensing and individual annual registration fees.
-Unfortunately, the Science Council have recently imposed a large increase in their license fee and individual registration fee.
-This means our annual Chartered Scientist (CSci) subscription will now be raised to £68.
-The registration fee charged by the Society of the Environment has risen by a small amount, however, because our number of CEnvs is increasing, we are pleased to reduce our CEnv subscription fees by £3 this year.
+The registration, membership and subscription fees charged by the Society of the Environment have risen by a small amount; however, because our number of CEnvs is rapidly increasing, we are pleased to reduce our CEnv subscription fees by £3 this year.
+CSci has increased by £1.

 |Unemployed or parental leave||25% of normal fees|